ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 ## In-Domain Referral Glue

-   This document clarifies that when a name server generates a referral response over UDP transport, it MUST include all available in-domain glue records in the additional section, or MUST set TC=1.
-When a name server generates a referral response over TCP transport, it MUST include all available in-domain glue records.
+   This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section, or MUST set TC=1 if constrained by message size.

 ## Sibling Referral Glue

    This document clarifies that when a name server generates a referral response, it SHOULD include all available glue records in the additional section.
-If after adding all in-domain glue records, not all sibling glue records fit in a response over UDP transport, the name server is NOT REQUIRED to set TC=1.
+If after adding all in-domain glue records, not all sibling glue records fit due to size message constraints, the name server is NOT REQUIRED to set TC=1.

    Note that users may experience resolution failures for domains with only sibling glue